bmurrtech/IT_research/sentinelone.md

 - For __performance__ issues:
   - On Windows, collect and send the WPR report
   - RAM and other hardware specs
-  - Process Monitor report (if relevent)
+  - Process Monitor report (if relevant)
   - On Linux, run this command and send the output:

 ```